Views of Elon Musk: COVID-19 pandemic

 In March 2020, in response to a request to repurpose the Tesla factory to make urgently needed ventilators, Musk promised that Tesla would make ventilators "if there is a shortage".
 When Nate Silver responded that there was a current shortage, Musk replied, "Ventilators are not difficult, but cannot be produced instantly."
 After figures such as New York City mayor Bill de Blasio highlighted their hospitals' ventilator shortage and responded to Musk's offer, Musk said he thought the ventilators which Tesla was working on would probably be unneeded.
 A week later, Musk received widespread requests from dignitaries around the world, including the Ukrainian Health minister, Bolivia's Ambassador for Science and Technology to Silicon Valley, and Nigeria's Ministry of Finance.
 When asked about what they received from Musk, California hospital representatives noted that they received CPAP machines made by ResMed instead and not "full ventilators", though expressed gratitude.

-In May 2020, Musk reopened Tesla's Fremont production line in defiance and violation of Alameda County's orders and tweeted that "If anyone is arrested, I ask that it only be me."
+In May 2020, Musk reopened Tesla's Fremont production line in defiance of and in violation of Alameda County's orders, and tweeted that "If anyone is arrested, I ask that it only be me."
 Musk also announced that Tesla would be moving its headquarters to Texas or Nevada and that Tesla had filed a lawsuit against Alameda County challenging its "shutdown" of the Fremont factory; the suit was subsequently withdrawn.
 The Alameda County Public Health Department explained it was waiting on a plan that Tesla had promised to provide by May 11 that would walk through how it would protect workers' health during the COVID-19 pandemic.
 An opening date of Monday, May 18 had been penciled in for Tesla, pending approval — the same date that Fiat Chrysler, Ford Motor Company, and General Motors were also due to restart production.

 In November 2020, the phrase "Space Karen" began to trend on Twitter after a scientist referred to Musk as such, over comments Musk made questioning the effectiveness of COVID-19 testing.
 Musk was also said to have spread misinformation about the virus by virologist Angela Rasmussen. with Musk referring to the virus as "a type of cold".
 The following month, Politico named Musk's prediction that there would be "close to zero new cases" as one of "the most audacious, confident and spectacularly incorrect prognostications about the year".
 Two years later, Musk tweeted "My pronouns are Prosecute/Fauci", drawing attention from US lawmakers.
 In February 2023, he praised anti-vaccine comments made by Woody Harrelson during Saturday Night Live.